Skip the dry, stale bakery cookies and make your own bakery style butter cookies! They’re perfect, buttery mouthfuls of deliciousness!

 The trickiest part about these cookies is not overthinking the size you pipe them out at.
 Since they’re sandwich cookies, you want the tops and bottoms to be generally the same size but let’s be real here: they don’t need to be perfect.

 Buuuut!
 Because you’re squeezing the dough through a star dip at the end of a pastry bag, you also need the dough to be soft.
 And I mean SOFT.
 So, don’t chill the dough before you’re ready to pipe the cookies unless you can give it a few hours to soften at room temperature before you start.

 Trust me here.
-I piped these cookies right after I made the dough and because [I think] my butter was too cold to start with, my hand was KILLING me while trying to squeeze the dough from the piping bag.
+I piped these cookies right after I made the dough and because [I think] my butter was too cold to start with, my hand was screaming at me while trying to squeeze the dough from the piping bag.

 All baked up, these bakery style butter cookies still look pretty plain.
 And nobody loves a plain-looking cookie!

-To easily remedy that, you’ll sandwich some jam between the cookies – I made half with apricot preserves and half with seedless raspberry jam – then you’ll dip ’em in chocolate (yuuuumm!) and roll them in sprinkles.
+To easily remedy that, you’ll sandwich some jam between the cookies.
+I made half with apricot preserves and half with seedless raspberry jam.
+And then you’ll dip ’em in chocolate (yuuuumm!) and roll them in sprinkles.

 I went with traditional mulitcolored and chocolate sprinkles cause I’m boring like that but it’s totally up to you!
 The sky’s the limit here!